pnaveen4u87/Cuisine_Classifier/README.md

   - Removed stop words.
   - Performed stemming using Porter Stemmer algorithm.
 - Encoded Cuisine column and veg/nonveg column using Label Encoder of sklearn.
-- Converted the ingredients column after feature selection into TFIDF Matrix.
+- Converted the ingredients column after feature selection into TF-IDF Matrix.
 - Split the data into train and test data in 80:20 ratio.
 - Used different machine learning algorithm to find the algorithm which is having high accurancy in classfying the test data.
-- SVM algorith performed better for the test data so used SVM algorithm to predict the new article.
+- SVM algorithm performed better for the test data so used SVM algorithm to predict the new article.
+- Scrapped the news article from [BBC Website](https://www.bbcgoodfood.com/recipes/category/cuisines) in required format.
+- Converted the ingredients column into TF-IDF matrix similar to the data used for training.
+- Predicted the cuisine using the SVM model built using kaggle data set.
+- Stored the result in CSV and used it as the source for our webpage to filter and display the result.

 ## How to Use